 The Eternal ultimately allows the Philistines to bully and harass his people for several years.
 He then decides to begin to free them from their adversary by sending them a champion named Samson (Judges 13:1, 5).

 God sends the Angel of the Lord to a Danite woman to announce she will be healed of her barrenness.
 She and her husband Manoah are instructed to raise Samson as a Nazarite (Judges 13:3 - 14).
 This dedicated state of serving God is meant to last his entire life (verse 7).
-The Lord, as the child grows up, not only blesses him but also begins to stir within him, through the Holy Spirit, the desire to fulfill his will (verses 24 - 25).
+The Lord, as the child grows up, not only blesses him but also begins to stir within Samson, through the Holy Spirit, the desire to fulfill his will (verses 24 - 25).

 Major Events and Exploits